Entidad/fwos-native-template/README.md

 }
 ```

-For `@aries-framework/cheqd` to work, the Hermes engine needs to be used instead of JSCore.
+The Hermes engine needs to be used instead of JSCore.
 To do so, ammend `android/app/build.gradle` as follows

 ```
 project.ext.react = [